 Some examples of PaaS are Heroku, Apache Stratos and OpenShift.

-- Simple and cost-effective applications development, testing and deployment.
+- Easy to use.
+Simple and cost-effective applications development, testing and deployment.

-- Developers can build scalable and highly-available customized applications easily and with less code.
+- Productivity.
+Developers can build scalable and highly-available customized applications easily and with less code.

 Main PaaS concerns

 - Data security.